elenacuoco/p4TSA/README.md

 ### Who do I talk to? ###

 * Repo owner or admin (info@elenacuoco.com)
-* Other community or team contact (elena.cuoco@ego-gw.it, giancarlo.cella@pi.infn.it)
+* Other community or team contact (elena.cuoco@ego-gw.it, giancarlo.cella@pi.infn.it, fmorawski@camk.edu.pl)